BerWang/web/01 Professional Development.md

 ## 5 Professional Development Plan

 Working together develop a **Professional Development Plan** for each team member, identifying what they need to learn before the start of the development process in week 4.
-This will be reviewed in future weeks.
-If any member of the team don't complete the tasks in their development plan by week 4 there is a risk the project will fail!
-The plan should include:
+This will be reviewed during the **week 3 lab**.
+If any member of the team don't complete the tasks in their development plan by week 4 there is a risk _the project will fail!_ The plan should include:

 1. What they need to learn.
 2. Why they need to learn it